Education in the Ottoman Empire: Education of Muslims

-In addition, by 1904 the empire had established western-style schools.
+In addition, by 1904 the empire had established Western-style schools.
 Mahmud II created the rüşdiye schools, which admitted boys, were Turkish medium, and which educated students across various Muslim groups; very few non-Muslim students attended the schools and authorities did not make plans to build such schools in areas populated by Arabs.
 Located in major cities, they were supported by government money.
 The courses included the geography and history of the empire, reading and writing, and arithmetic.
-The schools thereafter increased Turkish comprehension of Bosnian and Cretan residents, and Albanian and Kurdish residents received increased Turkish instruction during the rule of Abdulhamid II.
+The schools thereafter increased Turkish comprehension of Bosnians and Cretans, and Albanians and Kurds received increased Turkish instruction during the rule of Abdul Hamid II.
 There were also Turkish-medium schools for children of civil service employees located in Arab cities.
 The modern-style secondary schools, serving boys and preparing students for western-style secondary/higher education, were called Idadiyeh.
 Garnett stated that as of 1904 they were "very inadequate in number".

 Garnett wrote that elite Turkish boys often studied abroad in France and England, but that elite girls at adolescence rarely did as they would have had to have been accompanied by a female relative or minder and observe harem rules; she stated that governesses from England, France, Germany, and elsewhere in Europe taught girls from the elite while they resided at home.

 Garnett stated that the Ottomans were adding more schools for working and middle class Turkish girls but that "equipment" was often not sufficient and there were still not enough of them.
 For primary schools, the Committee of Union and Progress (CUP) passed a law in 1913 which made primary education mandatory and free of charges in the whole Ottoman Empire, while limiting the class size to lower than fifty students.
 The aim of the law was to prepare the pupils for secondary education.